-- A. Peru (in force as of August 1, 2009);
+- b.
+Peru (in force as of August 1, 2009);

-- B. the European Free Trade Association (in force as of July 1, 2009);
+- c. the European Free Trade Association (in force as of July 1, 2009);

-- C. Costa Rica (in force as of November 1, 2002);
+- d.
+Costa Rica (in force as of November 1, 2002);

-- D. Chile (in force as of July 5, 1997); and
+- e.
+Chile (in force as of July 5, 1997); and

 The scope of Canada’s trade agreements and negotiations vary from comprehensive to merely incorporating the substantive obligations of the WTO with laudatory language regarding future negotiations.
 While all of Canada’s recent trade agreements address such issues as investment, the environment and labour standards, the manner by which these obligations are imposed, differ from agreement to agreement.
 Negotiations with the European Union are aimed at increasing the scope of Canada’s trade agreements beyond traditional market access issues to include areas such as competition, mutual recognition of professional services, small and medium-sized enterprises, and science and technology.
-As a result of the larger scope of these negotiations, at the request of the European Union, for the first time, the provinces and territories will be direct participants in the negotiations where they relate to areas under their competencies.
+As a result of the larger scope of these negotiations, at the request of the European Union, for the first time, the provinces and territories are direct participants in the negotiations where they relate to areas under their competencies.

 Additional posts from the blog